 I took my first visit to Knotts Berry Farm in 2001 and was very satisfied with it.
-(Of course, I had MUCH lower standards back then than I do now.)
-But even to this day, I enjoy spending a day at Knotts Berry Farm.
+Of course, I had MUCH lower standards back then than I do now, but even to this day, I enjoy spending a day at Knotts Berry Farm.
 The park has some really good coasters.
-Xcelerator is a fantastic coaster with one of the best launches of all time, and I do consider Ghostrider and Silver Bullet, while they may not be the best of their class, they are fun rides, and they do have a Schwarzkoph Shuttle Loop, which are starting to become very rare rides.
-Their flat ride collection is Ok, hosting a really tall S&S Drop Tower, semi-decent frisbee, a semi-decent top spin, an up charge screamin swing, and other fun rides.
-And of course, they have some of the best water rides of all time.
+Xcelerator is a fantastic coaster with one of the best launches of all time, Ghostrider and Silver Bullet, while they may not be the best of their class, they are fun rides, and they do have a Schwarzkoph Shuttle Loop, which are starting to become very rare rides.
+Their flat ride collection is Ok, hosting a really tall S&S Drop Tower, a Windseeker, a semi-decent frisbee, a semi-decent top spin, an up charge screamin swing, and other fun rides.
 Now the park used to have a lot more charm and atmosphere to it, but Cedar Fair stripped most of it, which is a big complaint among coaster enthusiasts.
 Now I like charm and all, but I still do enjoy Knotts Berry Farm, despite the destruction of charm that happened in most of the park.
-They recently got rid of the music for Ghost Town and replaced it with modern music.
-I miss it and all, but give Knotts some credit.
-At least they aren't playing Ear Rape like many other parks.
+And lets give credit where its due.
+Knotts is slowly bringing back the charm that it stripped back.
+They're focusing on smaller rides, revamping old structures, and giving the park a really nice atmosphere.
 So if you're in Southern California, definetly give Knotts a visit.
 You'll have fun, and thats whats most important of all.